NATIONAL HIV/AIDS AND AGING AWARENESS DAY

 Of the 1.2 million people living with HIV infection in the U.S., an estimated 24 percent are age 55 or over.
 Another focus of the campaign includes those diagnosed after the age of 50.
 According to the AIDS Institute, increased awareness for an aging population is necessary.
 Finally, the day also aims to increase support to the growing number of grandparents becoming guardians of children losing their parents to HIV/AIDS.

 The campaign provides educational information, support options, and more.
-Clinics, support groups, and other Join thIS National Day campaign to learn more about prevention, testing, and bring attention to this national health issue.
+Clinics, support groups, and others join this campaign to learn more about prevention, testing, and bringing attention to this national health issue.

 While treatment options have improved over the decades, prevention and testing are still necessary.
 The observance reminds us that age doesn’t eliminate the risk of HIV/AIDS.